Common Injuries of the Shoulder

 Normally, the shoulder has a wide range of motion, making it the most mobile joint

 in the body.
-But because of this flexibility, it is not very stable and is easily
+But because of this flexibility, it's not very stable and is easily injured.

-The shoulder is made up of 2 main bones: the end of upper arm bone (humerus) and the
+The shoulder is made up of two main bones: the end of the upper arm bone (humerus)

-shoulder blade (scapula).
-The end of the humerus is round and fits into a socket in
+and the shoulder blade (scapula).
+The end of the humerus is round and fits into a

 connect the bones of the shoulders.
 Tendons connect the bones to surrounding muscle.